 - a) Compare the financial economics perspective to the traditional perspective on funding and accounting for retirement plans. - b) Recommend an appropriate funding method and asset valuation method in line with the sponsor's investment policy and funding goals.
-The candidate will be able to defend the recommendation. - c) Advise retirement plan sponsors on funding costs including tax deductibility, required contributions and other alternatives to meet the sponsor's goals.
+The candidate will be able to defend the recommendation. - c).
+Advise retirement plan sponsors on funding costs including tax deductibility, required contributions and other alternatives to meet the sponsor's goals.
 This would be consistent with government regulation. - d) Advise plan sponsors on accounting costs and disclosures for their retirement plans.
-This would include restrictions imposed by applicable accounting authorities (FASB, CICA, IASC, FRS17) - e) From a financial economics perspective, describe differences in economic value on the basis of the financial strength of the sponsoring company. - $f) \quad \mbox{Perform valuations for the following special purposes, and advise plan sponsors on their financial implications:} \\$ - i.
+This would include restrictions imposed by applicable accounting authorities (FASB/ASC 715, CICA, IASC, FRS17) - e) From a financial economics perspective, describe differences in economic value on the basis of the financial strength of the sponsoring company. - f) Perform valuations for the following special purposes, and advise plan sponsors on their financial implications: - i.
 Plan Mergers and Acquisitions - ii.
 Spin-offs - iii.
 Conversions from one plan type to another - g) Provide advice and analysis to plan sponsors regarding the actuarial assumptions used in valuation of their retirement plans, including: - i.
 The appropriateness of assumptions, given the purpose of the valuation - ii.
 The financial risks associated with a particular set of valuation assumptions - iii.
 Adherence of assumptions to applicable accounting standards - h) Perform and interpret the results of projections for short and long range planning including the effect of proposed plan changes

-Allen, Retirement Plans - 401(k)s, IRAs and Other Deferred Compensation Approaches, Chapter 19, Budgeting Pension Costs, pp. 335-341 McGill, Fundamentals of Private Pensions Ninth Edition, 2010, Ch.
+Allen, Retirement Plans - 401(k)s, IRAs and Other Deferred Compensation Approaches, Chapter 19, Budgeting Pension Costs, pp. 335-341 McGill, Fundamentals of Private Pensions Ninth Edition, 2010, Ch.17, Ch.
+18, pp.520-526, Ch.
 22, pp. 608-615

 Morneau Sobeco, Handbook of Canadian Pension and Benefit Plans, Fourteenth Edition, 2008, Ch.
-5, 7, pp. 159-160, 11, pp. 274-280
+5 Yamamoto, Fundamentals of Retiree Group Benefits, 2006, Chapter 7 and Chapter 8, pp. 211-230